Judge says fire retardant drops are polluting streams but allows use to continue

 “This case was very personal for us,” Paradise Mayor Greg Bolin said.
 “Our brave firefighters need every tool in the toolbox to protect human lives and property against wildfires, and today’s ruling ensures we have a fighting chance this fire season.”

-State and local agencies often depend heavily on the U.S. Forest Service to help fight fires, many of which originate or include federal land.
+State and local agencies lean heavily on the U.S. Forest Service to help fight fires, many of which originate or include federal land.

+Fire retardant is a specialized mixture of water and chemicals including inorganic fertilizers or salts.
+It’s designed to alter the way fire burns, making blazes less intense and slowing their advance.

+That can give firefighters time to steer flames away from inhabited areas and in extreme situations to evacuate people from danger.

 The Oregon-based group Forest Service Employees for Environmental Ethics argued in its lawsuit filed last year that the Forest Service was disregarding the Clean Water Act by continuing to use retardant without taking adequate precautions to protect streams and rivers.

-The judge said the ruling was limited to 10 western states where the members of the group alleged they had suffered harm due to pollution into waterways that they use.
+Christensen said stopping the use of fire retardant would “conceivably result in greater harm from wildfires — including to human life and property and to the environment.”
+The judge said his ruling was limited to 10 western states where members of the plaintiff’s group alleged harm from pollution into waterways that they use.

 Experts say climate change, people moving into fire-prone areas, and overgrown forests are creating more catastrophic megafires that are harder to fight.